whitelizard/extended-ds-client/README.md

 ### `addEntry`

-An alternative way to add entries to a deepstream list, that prevents duplicates.
+An alternative way to add entries to a deepstream list, that **prevents duplicates**.

 #### Arguments
-- `list: Object`  A DS List object.
+- `list: Object`
+..- A DS List object.
-- `str: string`  The entry to add.
+- `str: string`
+..- The entry to add.

 ```javascript
 import { addEntry } from 'extended-ds-client';